Pixel 2 and Pixel 2 XL: Google takes on the iPhone X

 You can preorder both phones starting Wednesday, Oct.
 4 in the US and UK.
 Preorders in Australia begin Oct.
 20. The Pixel 2 comes in three colors: Kinda Blue, Just Black and Clearly White and the Pixel 2 XL has two color variants: Just Black, and Black and White (which reminds us of a tuxedo, a penguin or a panda, depending on our mood).

-If you preorder the Pixel, Google is offering a special bundle that gets you the new Google Home Mini device for free, in some countries like Australia.
+If you preorder the Pixel, Google is offering a special bundle that gets you the new Google Home Mini device for free, in some countries like the US.

 Google Pixel 2, Pixel 2 XL pricing